fmarchioni/practical-enterprise-development/code/jpa/ee-jpa-basic/README.md

 ```

 ###### Test
-A test JPA application is included in chapter 8
+A test JPA application is included in the folder arquillian

-Todo: Include Testing Servlets for several JPA use cases

 ###### Test with curl